• Skip to content

 Step 5 – Set up your weekly log

-And now it’s time to set up your first weekly log.
+And now it’s time to set up your first bullet journal weekly spread.
 This is the real meat of your BuJo, the place where you keep track of all of your daily activities as well as ideas and events, and even things you just want to remember.

 You can keep it really simple and just have a list of bullets for the first day, then at the end of the day write the following day’s date with bullets for the next day and so on.